Windsor Teaching Alliance

-Interviews will take place within a consortium school by a panel of Headteachers and will involve a small child initiated activity, a presentation and a written task.
+Interviews will take place within an Alliance school by a panel of Headteachers and will involve a whole class teaching activity, a presentation and a written task.

 Applicants selected for interview will be required to complete the Borough Equal Opportunities and Disclosure proforma.

 Applicants successful following interview will be required to undergo an on line Disclosure and Barring Service (DBS) check before going into school.